408km

 Day 1: Hobart to Buckland

 Warm up with breakfast at Harbour Lights Cafe in the Hobart CBD.
-Dine in or explore the waterfront while you eat.
+Dine in or mosey along the waterfront while you eat.

 Drive 15min north-east to Sullivans Cove Distillery in Cambridge and sink into a soft lounge chair with a World Whiskies Award-winning glass of liquid gold.

 From here, it's only a 5min drive north-east to Tunnel Hill Mushrooms, burrowed into the hillside at Mount Rumney.
-Here, mushroom afficionado Dean offers guided farm and fungi tours through an old, repurposed railway tunnel – the secret to his thriving crop.
-Forward bookings are essential.
+Resident mushroom afficionado Dean Smith offers guided farm and fungi tours through this damp, historical railway tunnel – the secret to his thriving crop.
+Forward bookings are a must.

 Cruise 1hr north-east and pull over at Old Convict Road in Orford to walk off those mushies.
-It's a flat, accessible 1km stroll along the 1841–1855-built trail.
+The 1841–1855-built trail is a flat, accessible 1km stroll.

 Make your way 20min south-west to Twamley Farm in the historical town of Buckland for a romantic winter dinner.
-Ask ahead for pre-prepared gourmet meals as your dinner.
+Ask ahead for pre-prepared gourmet dinner.
 From hearty soups to crunchy bread, eat up and wash it down with a bottle of Tasmania’s finest.
+If you’re extending your stay here to two nights, take advantage of Twamley’s Off Season offer: a picnic under the stars with locally sourced pheasant and the ultimate comfort drink: hot chocolate and toasted marshmallows.

 Then it’s a soothing soak in your hot tub under star-filled skies until lights out.
-Sleep in serenity inside Twamley Farm’s renovated 1840s stable.
+Sleep serenely inside Twamley Farm’s renovated 1840s stable.

 Day 2: Buckland to Bicheno